g-h-0-S-t/twitter-forensics-toolkit/README.md

 3. Reply to target with the prompt
 4. Wait for AI forensic analysis
 5. Review detailed findings

+> [!TIP]
+> For best results, run Prompt 1, wait for the response, then reply to Prompt 1 with Prompt 2.

 Instant forensic analysis - no setup required.